virg736/The-Man-in-the-Middle/README.md

-# The-Man-in-the-Middle
-A  local audit toolkit to detect proxy-based interception tools ( Burp Suite, Fiddler, MITMProxy...)
-- > **This project is available in both English and French / Ce projet est disponible en anglais et en français.**
 # The Man in the Middle

+A local audit toolkit to detect proxy-based interception tools (Burp Suite, Fiddler, MITMProxy...).

+- *This project is available in both English and French.*
+- *Ce projet est disponible en anglais et en français.*

 ## Table of Contents